lalomayida/elk_cluster/readme.md

 # ELK Cluster
-ELK Clister is a sample project in which a 2 PC cluster architecture is raised to interact with metricbeat, filebeat, logstash, elasticsearch and kibana.
+ELK Cluster is a sample project in which a 2 PC cluster architecture is raised to interact with metricbeat, filebeat, logstash, elasticsearch and kibana.

 In order to have a succssesful implementation, please address the following instructions